The Best Places to Study (or Hang Out!) on Campus

 The Rauner Library

 Dartmouth has so many libraries (so many that I can’t count) on campus, and the Rauner Special Collections Library is by far my favourite place to study.
 With its airy, bright ambience and couches that are perfect for studying---or snuggling, in a blanket---the Rauner Library always reminds me how lucky I am to be a student at Dartmouth.
-The library has more than 100,000 rare books, millions of manuscripts, and the extensive Dartmouth College Archives stored in its specially designed chamber that forms the centrepiece of the library.
+The library has more than 100,000 rare books, millions of manuscripts, and the extensive Dartmouth College Archives stored in its specially designed chamber that forms the centerpiece of the library.
 Even as an undergraduate, you immediately gain access to all of these documents.
-So if you’re the type of person who dreams of sifting through our very own alum Dr Seuess’ original sketches or reading Shakespeare’s plays from their original copies, maybe Rauner is your place!
+So if you’re the type of person who dreams of sifting through our very own alum Dr Seuss’ original sketches or reading Shakespeare’s plays from their original copies, maybe Rauner is your place!